AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 >[!CONTEXTUALHELP]
 >id="aca_onboarding_connection_header"
 >title="Connection"
->abstract="Select an existing connection from Customer Journey Analytics that you would like to merge your Content Analytics data wit."
+>abstract="Select an existing connection from Customer Journey Analytics that you would like to merge your Content Analytics data with."

 Each configuration requires a unique name.
 For example, `Example Content Analytics configuration`.
 The name is required to save or implement a configuration.